 The next drop-down lets you select which pre-defined role you want to inherit permissions from.
 Upon checking the last box “Sign-up charge”, you can redirect your users to make a payment upon choosing a role.
 Click Save.

-Go back to RM “All forms”.
+Go back to “All forms”.
 Copy the shortcode from form card.
 Navigate to the “All Pages” section.
 Create New Page.
 Paste the shortcode.
 Click Update.

-WordPress User Roles are now configured in your WordPress form.
+WordPress User Roles are now configured in your WordPress User Registration form.
 Shared below is a screenshot as to how the embedded User Roles will display on your registration form.

 This completes our guide on User roles, User permissions and role editor.